What Is Zero-Based Budgeting — Explained Simply for Beginners

 Common misconceptions

-Misconception three: it has to be redone from scratch every month.
+The third is that it has to be redone from scratch every month.
 Most households use a previous month's budget as a starting template and adjust.
 The "zero-based" name describes the bottom-line target, not a requirement to start with no template.

 What research and experts say